BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.6 (75)

+* This version now requires iOS 17.0 or later.
 * Fixed #198.
 Now shows QR codes for signed PSBTs in same format as request.
 * Fixed #203.
 HD Private Keys and HD Public Keys are no longer shown in the Key Export screen when Ethereum or Tezos is selected.
 * Fixed #208.
 Now shows Tezos public and private keys on Seed Detail page.
+* Fixed #201.
+Can now paste hex seeds that include spaces or other non hex-digit characters.

 ### 1.6 (74)